-We may not have sufficient capital reserves to avoid a net worth deficit if we experience a comprehensive loss in a future quarter.
+We may not have sufficient capital reserves to avoid a net worth deficit if we experience comprehensive losses in the future.
 If we have a net worth deficit in a future quarter, we will be required to draw funds from Treasury to avoid being placed into receivership.